MaazShah-7/MaazShah-7/README.md

 # 🙋🏻‍♂️ About Me:
 I am a Software Engineering student at Bahria University (BSE) with a passion for solving problems through code.
-Currently in my 2nd semester, I have built a solid foundation in C# and Web Development.
+Currently in my 2nd semester, I have built a solid foundation in C#, Web Development, Object-Oriented Programming (OOP) in Java.

-I enjoy the logic of backend development in Console and WinForm Applications, as well as the creativity of designing responsive websites using HTML, CSS, and JavaScript, and trying to master FrontEnd Development skill using platforms like Figma.
-I am constantly looking to bridge the gap between academic theory and real-world software solutions.
+My technical toolkit ranges from designing responsive front-ends with HTML, CSS, and JavaScript to building multi-modal AI platforms using serverless architectures.
+I am driven by the challenge of bridging academic theory with functional software, whether through creating focus-assist applications or participating in competitive programming.
+I am eager to contribute to innovative teams through an internship where I can apply my growing expertise in Java and web technologies.

 Always open to collaborating on open-source projects or discussing the latest in tech!